Esri-Accelebrate/Python/README.md

 ## Technical Setup and Requirements

 - Overview
-    - Any Windows, Linux, or Mac OS X operating system
+    - Any modern Windows, Linux, or Mac OS X operating system
     - Python 3.x (3.7 is the latest) and additional packages
     - Student lab files
     - An IDE with Python support (PyCharm Community Edition is an excellent free option, and there are several other good ones)